charmoniumQ/PROBE/README.md

    nix profile add github:charmoniumQ/PROBE probe --help

+   # Or run without installing.
+   # Nix will install PROBE into a virtual environment that is only activated in the current shell.
+   #nix run github:charmoniumQ/PROBE -- [probe args go here]

    # Use `nix store gc` to reclaim disk space consumed by the previous command's virtual environment.
    ```